-What is a Community Mental Health Team (CMHT)
+Community Mental Health Teams (CMHT)

 Community Mental Health Teams (CMHTs) are secondary care services found across the whole of the UK.
-Although the makeup of these teams is fairly consistent they may have different names such as the Community Recovery team or Assessment and Brief Treatment team, Recovery & Wellbeing Team or Complex Care Team.
+Although the makeup of these teams is fairly consistent they may have different names such as the Community Recovery Team or Assessment and Brief Treatment Team, Recovery & Wellbeing Team or Complex Care Team.

-Most people with OCD or BDD will have mild symptoms and will be treated by their GP but some will have more severe symptoms that have a greater impact on their well being and so will need to see a mental health professional.
+Most people with OCD/BDD and related disorders will have mild symptoms and will be treated by their GP but some will have more severe symptoms that have a greater impact on their wellbeing and so will need to see a mental health professional.
 If your GP feels that this is the case then they will refer you onto your local Community Mental Health Team (CMHT) for an assessment and possible treatment.

 A CMHT is a multi-disciplinary team of mental health professionals working with adults, often between 18 and 65.
 Child and Adolescent Mental Health Services (CAMHS) work with children and young people and often there are specific teams working with people over 65.
-In addition there are some more specialist teams providing crisis support, assertive outreach, early intervention for psychosis or that have another specific care & treatment focus.
+In addition, there are some more specialist teams providing crisis support, assertive outreach, early intervention for psychosis or that have another specific care & treatment focus.